 By the early1640s, the Dutch West India Company realized that it would have to attract more settlers if the colony was to survive.
 New Netherland lost much of its small population between 1639 and 1645 in a disastrous Indian war under Director-General Willem Kieft.
 The Dutch colony was also rapidly being overshadowed by the rival English settlements in New England and Virginia.
 After 1647, the colony’s new director-general, Peter Stuyvesant, made considerable efforts to bring in settlers and help them to get started.
 His efforts met with some success, but even at the end of Dutch rule, in 1664, the population of New Netherland was only about 9000, including some 2000 English-speaking settlers on Long Island.
 At the time of the fall of New Amsterdam, the population of New England was around 50,000.
 The disproportion between these numbers made the eventual fall of New Netherland all but inevitable.

 The landmark map for this later period of New Netherland is the famous Jansson-Visscher map, which was reprinted with minor changes at least 31 times between 1650 and the middle of the eighteenth century (Figure 2.3).
 The earliest map in this series was published by Jan Jansson, and usually dated 1651, although it is now thought to have appeared in 1650.
 Recent research has shown that this map is based on a manuscript drawn for Adriaen Van der Donck, probably by Augustin Herman (or Hermann).
 Van der Donck was an important figure in the political life of New Netherland, as well as the author of a Description of New Netherland (1655), which is an important source for the history of the period.
 Van der Donck is more than anyone else responsible for the intellectual content of the map, which makes his role is remarkably similar to that of de Laet vis à vis the Garritz/de Laet map.
 Augustin Herman himself is an interesting person.
 An associate Van der Donck, he was official surveyor of New Netherland, and apparently the first Czech immigrant to America.
 He later went on to acquire a large grant of land in Maryland, and drew an early (1670) map of Virginia and Maryland.
 Probably we should now speak of the Van der Donck/Herman/Jansson/Visscher series of maps, but I will continue to follow general usage and refer to it as the Jansson-Visscher series.
 All of the maps in this series are very similar, and most of the features I will be describing appear on all of the versions of the map.
 The most important changes in the later maps in this series are the addition of new settlements, such as Philadelphia, and of place name changes, including the change from New Amsterdam to New York.
-When a feature is confined to only part of the series, it will be noted here.
+When a feature is confined to only part of the series

 The famous Jansson-Visscher maps reveal much about New Netherland towards the end of Dutch rule.
 By this time the Dutch had a reasonably good knowledge of the geography of their domain.
 The major rivers and their tributaries are clearly shown.
 The Catskill Mountains and the Hudson Highlands are sketched in.
 Some fortifications, and various Dutch and English towns are depicted.
 Characteristically, boundaries are not shown, and only two large land holdings are named (Rensselaerswyck and the abortive “Colonie van de Heer Nederhorst”).
 Instead, numerous Indian villages and tribal names are given, which makes this map an important resource for students of Native Americans in the Northeast.
 Since the fur trade remained vital to the economy of New Netherland, it was important for the Dutch to know who their Native customers were, and where they were to be found.